 How is PAD Diagnosed?

-Untreated peripheral arterial disease, also known as PAD, can lead to more severe and painful symptoms, limb amputation, and is associated with having an increased risk of coronary artery disease, heart attack, and stroke.
-However, peripheral arterial disease is often underdiagnosed and misdiagnosed.
+Untreated peripheral artery disease, also known as PAD, can lead to more severe and painful symptoms, limb amputation, and is associated with having an increased risk of coronary artery disease, heart attack, and stroke.
+However, peripheral artery disease is often underdiagnosed and misdiagnosed.
 It’s important to bring up any vascular concerns you have to your doctor and ask to see a vascular specialist.

 Ankle-Brachial Index (ABI)